 Parties entering into a carve-out transaction should agree in advance on the payment of all expenses associated with preparation of the financial statements.
-Usually this agreement is a detailed covenant in the purchase agreement.
-When pre- and post-closing purchase price adjustment mechanisms are built into the transaction, care must be taken to ensure that the purchase price adjustment provisions do not alter the agreed deal regarding the payment of preparation expenses.
+Usually this agreement takes the form of a detailed covenant in the purchase agreement.
+When pre-and post-closing purchase price adjustment mechanisms are built into the transaction, care must be taken to ensure that the purchase price adjustment provisions do not gut the specific deal as to preparation expenses.
 For example, a closing balance sheet might include an accrual for preparation expenses that would result, absent any provision to the contrary, in the seller bearing these costs even if that was not the business deal.

-In addition, in a transaction that will involve public debt, the financial statements may need to be revised due to comments from the Securities and Exchange Commission (SEC).
+In addition, in a transaction in which the carve-out financial statements will be used to raise public debt, the financial statements may need to be revised due to comments from the SEC.
 If the financial statements must be revised or restated, an issue may arise about which party is best positioned to perform the necessary work.

-Pre-closing, the seller is generally the best-suited party, having presumably prepared the original set of financials.
-Post-closing, however, the seller is unlikely to be in a position to revise the financial statements.
-Therefore the burden would likely fall on the buyer, who has operated the business since closing.
+Pre-closing, the seller is generally the logical party, having presumably prepared the original set of financials.
+After closing, however, the seller will likely not be in a position to revise the financial statements.
+Therefore the burden would likely fall on the buyer, which has operated the business since closing.
 Accordingly, an agreement on payment for the expense of preparing the statements should be negotiated as early as possible during the transaction and take into account any foreseeable contingencies such as SEC-required revisions.